 Most employers will understandably want to measure the contribution of staff members to the business and make sure that they are performing their roles effectively.
 However, it is very important that in implementing any kind of policy for performance appraisal or review, that employers do not stray into taking action that could be perceived as bullying, or exerting unnecessary pressure on employees.
 Bullying advice for employers can be beneficial in this area to avoid any issues.

-Most employers will allow their employees to make use of the internet and email but with certain restrictions, e.g. not to use the internet to access prohibited material, not to use work email accounts for personal matters and not to disclose work matters online via social media or other means.
+Most employers will allow their employees to make use of the internet and email but with certain restrictions, e.g. not to use the internet to access prohibited material, not to use work email accounts for personal matters, and not to disclose work matters online via social media or other means.
 Putting these policies in writing can help organisations to direct employees on the acceptable uses of technology and social media in relation to their employment.